Tug (banner): Early history

 It was also used by Mongolic tribes too.
 The white-haired banner is used as a peacetime symbol, while the black banner was for wartime.
 Usage of the horse tail is symbolic because horses were central to the Mongols' livelihood.
 This is similar to the use of horse tail hairs for the morin khuur.
 The original white banner disappeared early in history, but the black one survived as the repository of Genghis Khan's soul.
 The Mongols continued to honor the banner, and Zanabazar (1635–1723) built a monastery with the special mission of flying and protecting the black banner in the 17th century.
 Around 1937, the black banner disappeared amidst the great purges of the nationalists, monks and intellectuals, and the destruction of monasteries.

 Modern era

 The Nine White banners

 The Nine White banners came into renewed significance in Mongolia after democracy was adopted in the early 1990s as a symbol of the traditional Mongolian state, replacing the previous communist red flags.

-The state banner flown by the Mongols, the Есөн хөлт цагаан туг, is composed of nine flag poles decorated with white horse tail hairs hanging from a round surface with a flame or trident-like shape on the top.
+The state banner flown by the Mongols, the Есөн хөлт цагаан туг, is composed of nine flag poles decorated with white horse tail hairs hanging from a round surface with the Mongolian symbol of the 3 pronged flame, which appears on the Soyombo (Representing the past, present, and future), on the top.
 The Nine White Banners was a peacetime emblem used exclusively by the Khans in front of their yurt.
 The central banner is larger in size than the rest and is placed in the center of the other eight.
 The modern Mongolian nine white banners are kept in the Government Palace in Ulaanbaatar.
 On National Pride Day, a traditional ceremony for the Nine White Banners is held.